ghc-proposals/ghc-proposals/proposals/0000-type-lambda.rst

 If we want to bind type variables in lambda-expressions, I think this is the only way to do it.
 We don't have to, of course, but then there will still be one area in GHC/Haskell that requires ``Proxy``, and that's unfortunate.

+One alternative design would be to rearrange the extensions so that users could enable parts of today's ``ScopedTypeVariables`` without enabling the strange binding behavior of ``forall``.
+I don't feel the need for this, myself, so I do not plan on working out this design, but I'm happy to accept contributions toward this end from the community.

 Unresolved questions
 --------------------